farzanashaneez/farzanashaneez/README.md

 # 🌟 Welcome to My GitHub! 🌟

 Hi there!
-I'm [Your Name], a passionate web developer specializing in TypeScript, JavaScript, and modern frameworks like React.js and Node.js.
+I'm Farzana Shaneez, a passionate web developer specializing in TypeScript, JavaScript, and modern frameworks like React.js and Node.js.
 I'm on a journey to build innovative web applications and expand my skills every day!

  🚀 Technologies & Skills